 A bucket list destination, the Galapagos inspired Charles Darwin to develop his theory of natural selection.
-This group of islands that are primarily a desert environment each containing its own species of land tortoise, which are highly endangered and the largest tortoise in the world.
+This group of islands are primarily a desert environment – each containing its own species of land tortoise, which are highly endangered, including the largest tortoise in the world.
 The Galapagos is also home to a variety of iguanas including the famous marine iguana and the northern most penguin species.
-A wide variety of birds including three species of Boobies: the blue, black and red footed, the Frigate bird, all of which are fearless.
-These birds’ nest are close to the ground because there are very few trees.
-We were on the islands for 2-weeks and then headed to mainland Ecuador.
+They contain a wide variety of birds including three species of Boobies: the blue, black and red footed, and the Frigatebird, all of which are fearless.
+These birds’ nests are close to the ground because there are very few trees.
+We were on the islands for 2 weeks and then headed to mainland Ecuador.

 The mountains are very cool so be sure to bring your sweater or jacket.